biitsystems/handbook/Onboarding/First Week.md

 * We succeed together when we trust each other

-**biits isn’t a normal security company.** Security is traditionally a very technical and inaccessible field.
-At biits, we’re working to make security easy and approachable to everyone, and that radiates through everything we do.
-Our product is meant to be friendly and fun, and our attitude should never feel superior or smug. biits isn’t about protecting people, it’s about empowering them.

 **Our ambition is huge.** We want to build the identity standard for the Internet.
 This is a massive undertaking, and we have to be a little bit delusional to believe that we can do it.
 But every day we’re making progress and we’ve already taken this a lot further than anyone said was possible, so we’re used to making the impossible happen.
 This is hard, daunting work, but that’s how we make a dent on the world.

 ## The biits Team, Hours, and Office